Why Cats Sneeze (cont.)

 Symptoms that may accompany sneezing in cats may be the result of a wide range of infections and other problems.
 These symptoms may include:

 When to See the Vet

-If your cat sneezes only once in a while, has no other symptoms, or has only mild symptoms, you may want to simply monitor your cat for a few days.
+If your cat sneezes only once in a while, has no other symptoms, or has only mild symptoms, you may want to simply monitor him or her for a few days.
 Keep your cat indoors and watch for changes.
 But be sure to call the vet if your cat sneezes continuously or often, sneezes blood, or has other signs such as those listed above.
 They may be signs of an illness or condition that needs veterinary care.

 Treatment depends on the cause of the sneezing.
-In mild cases, the vet may suggest taking steps to simply help your cat be more comfortable such as using a humidifier.
-In other cases, antibiotics, nasal decongestants, or fluids may also be needed.
-Rarely, cats that don't respond to medical therapy may require surgery.
+In mild cases, the vet may suggest taking steps to simply help your cat be more comfortable -- like using a humidifier.
+In other cases, antibiotics, nasal decongestants, or fluids may be needed.
+Rarely, cats that don’t respond to medical therapy may require surgery.

 Merck Veterinary Manual: “Feline Respiratory Disease Complex,” “Feline Respiratory Disease Complex,” “Localized Anaphylactic Reactions,” and “Rhinitis and Sinusitis.”

 ASPCA: “Feline URI,” “Herpes” and “Feline Immunodeficiency Virus (FIV).”

 Cornell University: “Treatment of Respiratory Infection in Cats,” Feline Infectious Peritonitis,” “Feline Leukemia Virus,” and “Treatment of Upper Respiratory Infection in Cats.”